pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_hotkeys.rst

 If you have a sniffer and a hot key, the sniffer is called first (even if it is an "after" sniffer) and if it consumes the key, the hot key will not be called.

-.. py:function:: registerHotKey(vKey, flags, description="", hotKey, refCon=None)
+.. py:function:: registerHotKey(vKey, flags, description="", hotKey, refCon=None) -> XPLMHotKeyID

  :param int vKey: one of :ref:`Virtual Key Codes`
  :param int flags: bitwise OR of :ref:`XPLMKeyFlags`